csiro-data-school/python/_episodes/07-for_loops.md

 ## The body of a loop can contain many statements.

+Unlike many other languages, there is no command to signify the end of the loop body (e.g. `end for`); what is indented after the `for` statement belongs to the loop.

 *   But no loop should be more than a few lines long.
 *   Hard for human beings to keep larger chunks of code in mind.